elasekness/RNASeq_workshop/Day1.md

 	grep ">" cds_from_genomic.fna | wc -l

  > Here we are passing the output of **`grep`** to the word count command, **`wc`**.
 The **`-l`** argument specifies that we want to count lines. <br>
- > Again, there is more than one way to achieve the same outcome in Linux.

 <br>

-You'll notice that the definition lines or sequence names are quite long and include the chromosome accession, the coding sequence GenBank accession, the locus tag, the protein description, and more.
+You'll notice that the definition lines or sequence names are quite long and include the chromosome accession, the coding sequence accession, the locus tag, the protein description, and more.
 For our purposes, we want to define our genes by the locus_tag.
 Without the use of regular expressions and the `sed` command, modifying this file would be incredibly difficult and tedious.
 Use **`sed`** to rename the definition lines of your fasta file so that only the locus tags remain.
-But first, `grep` the definition lines so that you can view your changes more easily.
+But first, **`grep`** the definition lines so that you can view your changes more easily.

 	grep ">" cds_from_genomic.fna | sed "s/>.*locus_tag=\(PA14_.....\)\].*/>\1/"